otilor/Bloggy/README.md

 # Bloggy
-Simple Blog that allows you to create, read, update and delete posts.
+A Simple Blog that allows you to create, read, update and delete posts.
 It was designed by Gariel Akinyosoye

 It is currently hosted at codespot.gq